A Scottish Charitable Incorporated Organisation

 To date the Trust has created and repaired 12 km of paths and walking routes in the immediate vicinity of Helensburgh and with the Three Lochs Way, is actively engaged on a further 50 km.
 To date it has raised £140,000 which has been invested in access work for the benefit of this and future generations.

 In 2013 the Trust undertook to improve a very boggy section of the route north of Helensburgh.
-This was a big challenge and we have further work on the route at this section which we hope to complete in the better weather in Spring 2014.
+This was our biggest challenge and we have continued further work on the route at this section, with a much better surface now in place in February 2019!

-Current participating bodies include:- Helensburgh Community Council, Friends of the Highlandman’s Road, Cardross Community Council, Helensburgh Green Belt Group, Love Loch Lomond tourism destination organisation, British Horse Society, Friends of Loch Lomond & the Trossachs National Park, St Michael's Ramblers, Luss Estates.
+Current participating bodies include:- Cardross Community Council, Helensburgh Green Belt Group, Friends of Loch Lomond & the Trossachs National Park, St Michael's Ramblers, Luss Estates.

 Our Funding Partners